-Trustees or issuers of traditional IRAs must furnish participants with a statement of the value of the participant's account, and RMD if applicable, by February 1, 2010.
-The fair market value of SEP IRAs must also be furnished to the participant by February 1, 2010.
-Traditional IRA, Roth IRA, SEP, or SIMPLE contribution information must be furnished to the participant by June 1, 2010.
-However, Coverdell ESA contribution information must be furnished to the beneficiary by April 30, 2010.
+Trustees or issuers of traditional IRAs must furnish participants with a statement of the value of the participant's account, and RMD if applicable, by January 31, 2011.
+The fair market value of SEP IRAs must also be furnished to the participant by January 31, 2011.
+Traditional IRA, Roth IRA, SEP, or SIMPLE contribution information must be furnished to the participant by May 31, 2011.
+However, Coverdell ESA contribution information must be furnished to the beneficiary by May 2, 2011.

-Trustees of a SIMPLE must furnish a statement of the account balance and the account activity by February 1, 2010.
+Trustees of a SIMPLE must furnish a statement of the account balance and the account activity by January 31, 2011.

-Trustees and middlemen of a WHFIT must furnish the required statement by March 15, 2010.
+Trustees and middlemen of a WHFIT must furnish the required statement by March 15, 2011.

-For real estate transactions, you may furnish the statement to the transferor at closing or by mail on or before February 16, 2010.
+For real estate transactions, you may furnish the statement to the transferor at closing or by mail on or before February 15, 2011.

-Filers of Form 1099-G who report state or local income tax refunds, credits, or offsets must furnish the statements to recipients during January 2010.
+Filers of Form 1099-G who report state or local income tax refunds, credits, or offsets must furnish the statements to recipients by January 31, 2011.

-Filers of Form 5498-SA who furnish a statement of FMV of the account to the participant by February 1, 2010, with no reportable contributions, including rollovers, made in 2009, need not furnish another statement by June 1, 2010, to the participant to report zero contributions.
+Filers of Form 5498-SA who furnish a statement of FMV of the account to the participant by January 31, 2011, with no reportable contributions, including rollovers, made in 2010, need not furnish another statement by May 31, 2011, to the participant to report zero contributions.
 If another statement is not furnished to the participant, the statement of the FMV of the account must contain a legend designating which information is being filed with the Internal Revenue Service.

-See the Guide to Information Returns on pages 17 and 18 for the date other information returns are due to the recipient.
+See the Guide to Information Returns on pages 16 and 17 for the date other information returns are due to the recipient.